Blog

 What you may not have, though, is an integrated marketing plan that revolves around ideal customer profiles that consolidate identifiers and profile properties from across databases into one, unified system of record for your business.

-Breaking data silos vital for IMC success
+Why breaking data silos is essential for IMC success

 Too many organizations today still have dreaded customer data silos.